argilla-io/argilla/argilla/docs/getting_started/installation.md

 ---
-description: Installation of the Argilla Python SDK.
+description: Installation of the Argilla SDK.
 ---

 # Installation